Bndrs211/metamask-extension/test/e2e/mmi/README.md

 This directory contains a set of specific MMI end-to-end tests created using [Playwright](https://playwright.dev/).
 These tests are part of the MMI quality assurance legacy framework.

 Please, note that this job in the CircleCI pipeline, `test-e2e-mmi-playwright - OPTIONAL`, is optional.
 Therefore, you can merge your branch even if this job hasn't passed.
 However, our aim is to keep this job green.
-If you're unsure how to fix a test, please [ask for help](#contact-mmi-team) from the team.
+If you're unsure how to fix a test, please [home.metemask.io](#contact-mmi-team) from the team.

 ## Setup